uktrade/export-opportunities/README.md

   * **Uploaders** can add new opportunities and edit ones they created
   * **Publishers** can additionally publish opportunities so they appear on the site.
   * **Administrators** can also manage editor accounts.

+  ## Deployment

+  * You can deploy the project on Heroku with minimum effort as long as you setup environmental variables like you would do in localhost.